klchambers/CI-Feb25-hackathon2/README.md

 # Love.exe - February Hackathon 2025

+The site can be accessed [here](https://dating-events-app-512687071453.herokuapp.com/).

 ## Goal
 Build a dating app with a focus on connections and inclusivity

 ## Judging Criteria
 ### Innovation/Creativity (is the app unique in comparison to others alrady out there?)
 - We believe that our app is unique as it includes all kinds of couple.
-If you're married and looking for a date night or simply looking for a friend to walk your dog with, you can find it at PROJECT TBC.
+If you're married and looking for a date night or simply looking for a friend to walk your dog with, you can find it at 'Git a Date''.
 ### UI/UX (is the app intuitive, visually appealing and easy to navigate?)
--
+- We love the look and feel of our site.
+The soft tones and intuitive design make finding your perfect date night easy!
 ### Functionality (does the app function as intended?)
 -
 ### Social impact (does the app address critical issues like inclusivity, safety or accessibility?)